justinamiller/DotNet-Coding-Guidelines/README.md

 This is just a generally accepted practice that prevents the need to hunt for variable declarations.

 ### Tip #29
-👍 Do consider putting all your private methods at the botoom after public methods:
+👍 Do consider putting all your private methods at the bottom after public methods:
 ```
 public class SomeClass
 {